 One of the biggest advantages of Net Promoter Score© is its versatility.
 Measured every quarter or just after a major transaction, NPS© shall give your business the ability to capture valuable feedback at any moment in the customer lifecycle.

 This brings up an interesting question: Is it better to survey customers on a regular basis, such as for instance bi-annually, or after an important event or transaction?

-Both methods of Net Promoter Score surveying have advantages and disadvantages for your business, as well as specific characteristics that make them best for learning more about how your customers view your product, service and brand.
+Both methods have advantages and disadvantages, as well as specific characteristics that make them best for learning more about how your customers perceive your product, service, or brand.

-Relationship NPS is designed to assess your business’s relationship with its customers.
-Most businesses send relationship NPS surveys at standard intervals, such as once every quarter, once every six months or once annually.
+Deciding on the perfect timing is up to you.
+Most businesses send recurring surveys at standard intervals, as once every quarter, bi-annually or annually.

 Transactional NPS surveys use specific wording that mentions the transaction.
 Instead of being asked how likely they are to recommend your business in general, a customer might be asked to rate your company “based on their most recent purchase or order.”

 A customer’s perception of your company is determined by singular interactions with your brand and will change following upcoming touchpoints, as for example after talking to a support representative, placing a new order, etc.

 Surveying your customers after such interactions will help you understand what exactly caused the change in their sentiment and as a result, acknowledge the positive effect or fix the issue in case of an unpleasant experience.